bhupender993/tspark/README.md

 Sparks Foundation Web Development Internship Project : Basic Banking System website.

-It is a website where you can transfer the virtual money from one person to another and also can track about their activities Languages used in this project are given below:
+It is a website where you can transfer the virtual money from one person to another and also can track about their activities.

+Languages used in this project are given below:

 javascript,CSS,bootstarp